pleabargain/EnglishHelpsYourCareer/english_question_words.md

 - When will it start?

 # Why

+- Why is this robot expensive?
+- Why is the werewolf howling?
+- Why is the maintenance icon a different color?
+- Why is the werewolf howling at the moon?
+- Why have you chosen such a boring game?
+- Why have you chosen such an exciting game?
+- Why do you like the TV Show?
 - Why do you need strong  passwords?
 - Why are you interested in Japanese culture?
 - Why did you do it?